69 Notable alumni of

 -

-Hans Peter Geerdes, professionally known by his stage name H. P. Baxxter, is a German musician best known as the lead vocalist of the German techno band Scooter.
+Hans Peter Geerdes, professionally known by his stage name H. P. Baxxter, and sometimes by his nickname Dave, is a German musician best known as the lead vocalist of the German techno band Scooter.
 He founded Scooter with his friend Rick J. Jordan in 1993.

 -